Bhaswanth-A/ROS-Theory/Actions.md

 There are 5 Topics provided by an Action Server:
 1. **goal**: User (or Client) sends a goal to the Server to initiate the action.
-2. **cancel**: User sends a signal under cancel topic to interrupt or stop an action from being executed,
+2. **cancel**: User sends a signal under cancel topic to interrupt or stop an action from being executed.
 3. **status**: Tells the current status of the server.
 There are 10 status states - PENDING, ACTIVE, PREEMPTED, SUCCEEDED, ABORTED, REJECTED, PREEMPTING, RECALLING, RECALLED and LOST.
 4. **result**: Provides the final output after executing the action.
 5. **feedback**: Provides us with intermediate results about the action while it is being executed.